 - 1 teaspoon vanilla (optional)

-- Rinse buckwheat in a strainer until water runs clear.
+- Rinse grain in a strainer until water runs clear.

-- Place the buckwheat and all remaining ingredients in a high-powered blender and blend until smooth.
+- Place the grain and all remaining ingredients in a high-powered blender and blend until smooth.
 Add more milk or water if it is too thick.

 - Pour onto a heated waffle iron by ½- ¾ cup-fulls and cook until desired doneness.